PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 2. Click on Create Stack.
 ![alt text](images/create_stack.png "Create stack")

-3. Next, under "Choose a template", click on the “Upload a template to Amazon S3” radio button, and browse for the CFT from your local computer.
+3. Next, under "Choose a template", click on the “Upload a template to Amazon S3” radio button, and browse for the CFT from your local computer (initializeSubscriberAccount.json).
 ![alt text](images/upload_cft.png "Upload CFT")

 4. Next, enter a unique name for your stack.